thegetty/bronze-guidelines/content/vocabulary/model.md

 {% backmatter %}

 Note: When used in reference to general sculptural practice, the term may refer to a rough sketch made in order to work out the composition (*bozzetto*, *modello*, *esquisse*, or *maquette*) or to a more complete model (“presentation model”), sometimes used to obtain approval from a patron or as a record or reference.
-Because a {% def "cast" %} may be the outcome of numerous steps of models and molds, it may be best to refer to the closest model of a cast as “precursor model” (e.g., the wax model melted out of the {% def "investment" %} to create a particular lost-wax cast) since it can be difficult to identify the relationship of a bronze cast to the earliest model in its genealogy.
+Because a {% def "cast (n.)" "cast" %} may be the outcome of numerous steps of models and molds, it may be best to refer to the closest model of a cast as “precursor model” (e.g., the wax model melted out of the {% def "investment" %} to create a particular lost-wax cast) since it can be difficult to identify the relationship of a bronze cast to the earliest model in its genealogy.
 “Precursor model” is a term newly proposed here.

 {% endbackmatter %}